tearust/t-rust/obsidian/_gitbook-dev-docs/z_Glossary/AuthKey.md

 Because of these issues, we would like to use the end user's blockchain signature as the solo way to identify them.

-# Operation auth in AuthKey
+## Operation of Auth in AuthKey

 The AuthKey includes the allowed operations list.
 User will get promoted in the UI before signing the authkey on what operations are allowed (allowance to spend by this TApp (max expense), Allowance to transfer, Withdraw etc.)

-Tihis operation list is a JSON string that's signed using the user's blockchain private key. [hosting_CML](hosting_CML.md) will not verify this signature, but the [provider](provider.md) inside the [State_Machine](t-rust/docs/_gitbook-dev-docs/1_core_docs/State_Machine.md) will.
+Tihis operation list is a JSON string that's signed using the user's blockchain private key. [hosting_CML](hosting_CML.md) will not verify this signature, but the [provider](provider.md) inside the [state machine](State_Machine.md) will.
 Even if the [state_machine_actor](state_machine_actor.md) was coded by the developer to allow transfering user's funds, the [provider](provider.md) of the [state](state.md) will double check to confirm if this operation is still allowed by the user.
-In this case, even if the developer is a bad actor that's trying to steal user's money, it will be blocked by the [State_Machine](t-rust/docs/_gitbook-dev-docs/1_core_docs/State_Machine.md) eventually.
+In this case, even if the developer is a bad actor that's trying to steal user's money, it will be blocked by the [state machine](State_Machine.md) eventually.

 In other words, the design of TEA Project allows for the worst-case assumption that a developer's trying to steal users' money but the AuthKey logic inside the [provider](provider.md) of [state](state.md) prevents this from happening.

-# How does it work?
+## How does it work?

 The TApp developer will set an AuthKey profile string (in JSON format) based what the end user's supposed to do after login.
 This profile should only include the necessary operations.
 If any more than the required operations are included it may cause the end user to reject signing the transaction and even report the TApp to the DAO.